omarselo22/cis106/Final Project/Deliverable1.md

 5. How do you think completing this project will help you in your career?

-This project will help me provide a secure file server for windows and Linux clients to share their files.
+This project will help me provide a file server for windows and Linux clients to share their files on one secured file server.

 **Work Cited**